kwabenasapong/openpldoc/manual/source/web_remote.rst

 The Web Remote
 ==============

-OpenLP gives you the ability to control the :ref:`creating_service` or send an :ref:`alerts` from a remote computer through a web browser.
-This could be useful for a nursery or daycare to display an :ref:`alerts` message or, use it as an interface to control the whole service remotely by a visiting missionary or worship team leader.
+OpenLP gives you the ability to control the :ref:`creating_service`, send an :ref:`alerts`, search, add and display media from the :ref:`media-manager` using a remote computer, netbook or smartphone and a web browser.
+This could be useful for a nursery or daycare to display an :ref:`alerts` message or, use it as an interface to control the whole service away from the main computer.
+This could be useful for a guest speaker to control their own slides if needed.

 The first step is to make sure the Remote plugin is activated.
 You can accomplish this here: :ref:`plugin_list`.
 The second step is to configure the settings you